 Nevertheless, you can relaunch the welcome screen from the Brisk menu.

 That’s all about the process of upgrading your older version of Ubuntu MATE to 20.04 LTS.
 This new version is expected to receive official support until April 2025.
 Before I head off, remember the third-party software disabled notification while in mid of the upgrade process?
 Let’s take care of it.
 Launch “Software & Updates” and click the “Other Software” tab.
 To avoid conflict and for security reasons, the updater tool disables all the third-party repos during installation.
 You will have to enable the needed ones manually.
 For example, I have enabled the Team Viewer’s repos, which were disabled.

 What Next?
-Check out what’s new in Ubuntu MATE 20.04 LTS, and maybe you are interested in splashing some color to your desktop over a dark theme?
+Check out what’s new in Ubuntu MATE 20.04 LTS, and maybe you are interested in splashing some color on your desktop over a dark theme.
 It’s all yours to try.
 I love the refreshing Aqua theme!